nateGeorge/canna-recommend/README.md

 Recommend cannabis strains and products to users, because there are thousands of strains and not enough time to learn about them all.

 # Docker build
 This has 2 Docker builds for deployment.
 One is the leafly.com scraper, and the other is the website app.
+They are in progress, and don't fully work yet.

 ## leafly scraper
 First, `cd leafly`, then run `docker build -t scrape-leafly .`.
 This will build the docker image for the scraper.
 To run the scraper docker image, do `docker run scrape-leafly`.